-More than half the world's children breathe in air polluted by tobacco smoke, and nearly 5% of all fires in South Africa are caused by cigarettes.
+ore than half the world's children breathe in air polluted by tobacco smoke, and nearly 5% of all fires in South Africa are caused by cigarettes.
 The new anti-smoking laws offer additional protection for children.

-The World Health Organization warns us that passive smoking (breathing in the smoke of someone else's cigarette)

-is a serious health hazard, especially for children.
+The World Health Organization warns us that passive smoking (breathing in the smoke of someone else's cigarette) is a serious health hazard, especially for children.
+The especially for children.
 The new South African smoking laws are intended to prevent people from smoking near children.
-This will protect them from harmful second-hand smoke which causes asthma, wheezing, bronchitis or other diseases of the lungs.
+This will protect them from harmful secondhand smoke which causes asthma, wheezing, bronchitis or other diseases of the lungs.